robertocapuano/Slot10L/README.md

 ![screenshot](capture.png)

+I made this game for the pleasure of participating in a GameJam competition.

+For other commitments I set myself a limit of 90 minutes to complete the project - the time of a boring football match of Euro 2020.

+MSX was not the platform of my childhood - I only owned Commodore computers - but it was a mature choice: I think it has the best version of BASIC among 8-bit machines.

 # Game Logic
 Player presses spacebar to start spin.
 Each spin costs 1$ and if 3 symbols are on the same horizontal line the user wins 10$.